-One noteable TI support company has said that "hardware is the only product that has a chance in the TI market... just because it is difficult to pirate."
+support company One noteable TI has "hardware is the only said that TI product that has a chance in the just because it is market... difficult to pirate."
 This may be the final option open here.

 Then again, all the German hardware has met with a less than enthusiastic response.
 How does an inquiry level of .0006% grab you?
 Millers Graphics opted to cease production on the GRAMKRACKER.